Council Member Ray Marquez

 - California Institution for Men Citizens’ Advisory Committee

 - California Institution for Women Citizens’ Advisory Committee

 Currently, Ray’s community involvement and affiliations include serving on the San Bernardino County Airports Commission; Y.M.C.A Board of Managers; Carbon Canyon Fire Safe Council; Hope for the Hills; and the Greater Chino Hills Rotary Club.
 He has also served as a Salvation Army TLC Advisory Board Member, Chino Centennial Advisory Committee member, President of the Canyon Hills Little League for three years, Head Coach for A.Y.S.O, Athletic Director for Junior All-American Football, a member of the Ayala High School Wrestling Booster Club, and has volunteered on the Chino Hills Citizens Patrol.

 Ray was instrumental in the Chino Valley Independent Fire District (CVIFD) receiving the first-ever "District of Distinction" accreditation.
 In addition, he earned Silver Recognition from the Special District Leadership Foundation for completing a Special District Leadership Academy.

 Ray retired from the City of Santa Fe Springs Fire Department in July of 2009 after a 28-year career.
 Ray is a California licensed Realtor and Broker working with Advantage Real Estate in Chino Hills.

 Ray Marquez and his wife, Barbara were married in 1983 and moved to Chino Hills in 1984.
 They have three grown children Patrick, Rey, and Andrew.
 Ray says he feels very fortunate to have been able to raise his family in such a great City, and he loves the great sense of community in Chino Hills.
-In his personal life, Ray enjoys spending time with his family, which has grown to include son Patrick's wife Kerry and their three grandchildren.
+In his personal life, Ray enjoys spending time with his family, which has grown to include son Patrick’s wife Kerry, and four grandchildren.